capoony/In3RPayne_PopGenomics/README.md

 done
 ```

-Now test in R if there is a significant overlap among candidate SNPs and Genes across continents
+Now test in R if there is a significant overlap among candidate SNPs and Genes across continents and plot the results as barplots using the [SuperExactTest](https://cran.r-project.org/web/packages/SuperExactTest/index.html) package

 ```R
 ## first SNP-wise comparison